ivcf-cmu/ivcf-cmu.github.io/otherinfo.md

   <h1>Churches</h1>
 </header>
 <p>
   InterVarsity invites you to get connected to a local church!
 Our members come from all sorts of backgrounds and cultures.
-As such, the churches we attend are very diverse!
-From the formal to the casual, the big to the small, the modern to the traditional, and even from the early birds to the night owls, whatever sort of church you seek, we&rsquo;ll gladly help you find one in which you can joyfully serve.
+No matter what sort of church you seek&mdash;from the formal to the casual, the big to the small, the modern to the traditional, and even from the early birds to the night owls&mdash;we&rsquo;ll gladly help you find a church in which you can joyfully serve.
 Below is a list of churches that we know are nearby, many of which have been or are currently attended by students involved with our chapter.
-Please reach out in person or by emailing us at <a href="ivcf@andrew.cmu.edu">ivcf@andrew.cmu.edu</a> if you are looking for someone to go with and we will do our best to put you in touch with a regular attender.
+Please reach out in person or by emailing us at <a href="ivcf@andrew.cmu.edu">ivcf@andrew.cmu.edu</a> if you are looking for someone to go with and we will do our best to put you in touch with a regular attendee.
 </p>
 <div class="churches">
   <ul>